OneSignalDevelopers/onesignal-supabase-sample-integration-supabase/README.md

 OneSignal makes engaging customers simple and is the fastest, most reliable service to send push notifications, in-app messages, SMS, and emails.

 This project demonstrates sending push notifications using [Edge Functions](https://supabase.com/docs/guides/functions) hosted on Supabase.
-You can use function implemented in this sample as a reference for using OneSignal in your Supabase deployment.
+You can use the function implemented in this sample as a reference for using OneSignal in your Supabase deployment.

 ## 🚦 Getting started

-This project assumes that you already have a few things setup
+This project assumes that you already have a few things setup.

 - [OneSignal app](https://documentation.onesignal.com/docs/apps-organizations#create-an-app) created.
 - [Android](https://documentation.onesignal.com/docs/android-sdk-setup) or [iOS](https://documentation.onesignal.com/docs/ios-sdk-setup) app integrated with a [OneSignal SDK](https://github.com/onesignal/sdks).